 15. Amendments to these Rules

 These Rules may be amended without prior notice.
-Any amendments to these Rules are valid and effective form the time that they are published on Dunedin Railway's website (www.dunedinrailways.co.nz).
+Any amendments to these Rules are valid and effective from the time that they are published on Dunedin Railway's website (www.dunedinrailways.co.nz).

 In these Rules, unless the context otherwise requires: